everydaycookingtips.com

 Preparation Steps

-• In a large pot or Dutch oven, melt butter over medium heat.
-Add chopped onion, carrot, and celery.
-Cook until softened, about 5-7 minutes.
+• In a large pot, melt butter over medium heat.
+Add onion and cook until softened, about 5 minutes.
+Add garlic and cook for 1 minute more.

-• Add broccoli florets and chicken broth to the pot.
-Bring to a boil, then reduce heat and simmer for about 10 minutes, or until broccoli is tender.
+• Add broccoli and carrot.
+Reduce heat to low, cover, and simmer for 15–20 minutes, or until vegetables are tender.

-• Serve hot, garnished with extra cheese or croutons if desired.
+• Serve hot, optionally garnished with extra cheese or croutons.

 Notes